deepskystacker/DSS/Installers/README.txt

 3. Improve mouse wheel handling for MTF slider controls so that the slider movement is proportional to the amount the mouse wheel is rotated.

+4. Change MTF sliders so that the scale is non-linear by using the square root of the value.

 Changes for DeepSkyStacker 6.2.1
 ================================